Generation of an icosahedron by the intersection of five tetrahedra:

 |

-and octahedron (lower row) resulting from the intersection of two centrosymmetrically
+be regarded as the stellation of the octahedron resulting from the intersection of the two previous tetrahedra.

 Such choice of the second tetrahedron is not suitable to reconstruct an